njhnny/age-calculator/README.md

 * Navigate to the project's github page in your browser and download the code using the green button in the top right corner.

 * Next, confirm that you're in the project's root directory.
-Install webpack with the command (npm install.)
+Install webpack with the command (npm install).

+* Use the command (npm run start) to set up a development server.
+This will open a live version of the application in your browser.

+* To run tests, use command (npm test).

 ### View Online
 https://github.com.io/njhnny/age-calculator